ARMmbed/minar/readme.md

 }
 ```

-At the moment of writing, there are implementations of `FunctionPointer` for functions without argument (`FunctionPointer0`), as well as functions with one argument (`FunctionPointer1`), two arguments (`FunctionPointer2`) and three arguments (`FunctionPointer3`).
+At the moment, there are implementations of `FunctionPointer` for functions without an argument (`FunctionPointer0`), as well as functions with one argument (`FunctionPointer1`), two arguments (`FunctionPointer2`) and three arguments (`FunctionPointer3`).

-In order to create an event from a function pointer, its `bind` method needs to be called. `bind` takes a set of fixed values for the function's arguments (if the function has arguments) and creates a [FunctionPointerBind](https://github.com/ARMmbed/mbed-sdk-private/blob/master/mbed/FunctionPointerBind.h) instance.  `FunctionPointerBind` keeps a copy of those fixed values and allows one to call the function later with those fixed arguments without having to specify them again.
+In order to create an event from a function pointer, its `bind` method needs to be called. `bind` takes a set of fixed values for the function's arguments (if the function has arguments) and creates a [FunctionPointerBind](https://github.com/ARMmbed/mbed-sdk-private/blob/master/mbed/FunctionPointerBind.h) instance. `FunctionPointerBind` keeps a copy of those fixed values and allows us to call the function later with those fixed arguments without having to specify them again.
 This is best explained by an example.
 Building on top of the code above:

 ```
 // FunctionPointerBind is templated on the return type of the bound function